 Read here more: Jetex history..

-What's your Jetex worth?
+What's your Jetex worth in 2021?
 Here are some recently sold items.

 |1950 S Jetex Powered American Telasco S Sky Chief Model||07/2021||C $66.31|